 Special SOS Fire-related Grants Offered for Residents Through Local Agencies

-posted 6 months ago by Human_Services_Department from Sonoma County Human Services Department
+posted almost 3 years ago by Human_Services_Department from Sonoma County Human Services Department

 Through April 30, 2018, residents can apply for a special SOS assistance grants at one of the Sonoma County partner agencies listed below.* To provide a boost for those affected by the Sonoma County fires, the Chronicle Season of Sharing Fund (SOS) is offering special assistance grants to low-income residents for up to $3000.
 Please apply ONLY through one of the partner agencies LISTED BELOW.